Sea Captains Carousing in Surinam

-Sea Captains Carousing in Surinam is an oil painting by John Greenwood made between 1752-1758.
-It depicts a humorous scene in a tavern in Surinam, with many merchants and sea captains from Rhode Island enjoying themselves.
-It has been described as the first genre painting in American art history.
-The work was commissioned by the subjects while visiting the important trading ports in Surinam in the 1750s, probably for their own amusement.
+Sea Captains Carousing in Surinam is an oil-on-canvas painting by the American John Greenwood made between 1755 and 1758.
+It depicts a humorous scene in a tavern in the Dutch colony of Surinam, with several merchants and sea captains from colonial Rhode Island enjoying themselves.
+The work has been described as the first genre painting in American art history.
+It was commissioned by the Rhode Islanders depicted in the painting, probably for their own amusement.
 At the time, Greenwood was living in Surinam.